johnlk/Multi_Perceptron/README.md

 ![model-image](./img/model.png)

 # Success
-The model despite being a vanilla mulitilayered perceptron with sigmoid activations, it learned this dataset with xxx accuracy after just xxx epochs.
+The model despite being a vanilla mulitilayered perceptron with sigmoid activations, it learned this dataset with 89% accuracy after just 1500 epochs.
+Not bad.

 You can run this program youself with this command:
 ```